SreyaV/kf-azure/deploy-kf/ReadMe.txt

     This is a modified uri for use with deploy-kf-runnable.sh.

 Note: These scripts are meant to run on Linux Ubuntu, and were tested on Ubuntu 18.04

+Please see 'https://www.kubeflow.org/docs/azure/azureendtoend/#deploy-kubeflow' for the rest of the instructions on creating an Azure pipeline on Kubeflow.